🔤 What is a token?

 - More context = more expensive (you pay for ALL input tokens)

-- Not memory: each request reprocesses the entire context from scratch
+- It's not memory: each query re-processes the entire context from scratch

 Strategies for managing context